unitedstates/APIs/index.md

 title: Introduction
 ---

 This project attempts to provide quick access to all US Federal APIs.
 There are a few lists that approach this goal but none are perfect.
-The goals for this site include a catalog that is:
+The goals for this project is to promote a catalog that is:

 * Comprehensive and Up-To-Date
 * Automatically Maintained
 * Supportive of Publication Elsewhere

+This project does not desire to create a _new_ catalog, but rather to find and bring together API catalogs that already exist.

 ## The Plan

 1. [Find any other catalogs of Federal APIs](https://github.com/unitedstates/APIs/issues/8)